MurkyPerki/murkyperki.github.io/src/content/projects/features-collection.md

 ## Enemy Group Behaviour

-The enemy group clips show how I iterated on **group movement and collision**:
+The enemy group clips show how I iterated on group movement and collision:

-- **FirstGroup** basic movement without enemy on enemy collision, just groups drifting together.
+- FirstGroup; basic movement without enemy on enemy collision, just groups drifting together.
-- **NotWorkingGroups** a broken collision attempt that made enemies move in a stiff, symmetrical way.
+- NotWorkingGroups; a broken collision attempt that made enemies move in a stiff, symmetrical way.
-- **WorkingGroups** a refined version where enemies keep spacing, slide around each other, and feel more natural.
+- WorkingGroups; a refined version where enemies keep spacing, slide around each other, and feel more natural.

 ## Slime Mass Prototype